YU-Zhejian/art_modern/docs/Usage-apb.md

 (art_profile_builder-usage-section)=
 # Usage of `art_profile_builder`

-This new executable is designed to supress the old `art_profiler_illumina` Shell/Perl scripts for building ART-compatible quality profiles.
+This new executable is designed to suppress the old `art_profiler_illumina` Shell/Perl scripts for building ART-compatible quality profiles.
 It supports building profiles from FASTQ and SAM/BAM files.
 Added in [1.1.9](#v-1.1.9-section).

 **NOTE** All reads with quality will be used to build the profile.
 So if you use SAM/BAM files as input, please make sure that primiary- and un-aligned reads have quality information, and secondary- or supplementary-aligned reads have no quality information.